szczyglis-dev/py-gpt/README.md

 - `Mailer` - provides email access through configured mail services, including sending and reading messages where supported.

+- `MCP` - connects models to external Model Context Protocol servers and exposes discovered remote tools through stdio, SSE, or Streamable HTTP transports.

 - `Memory (inline)` - provides compact global/per-project long-term memory, raw keyed memory, and conversation-scoped continuation notes (`memory_ctx`) used to preserve important state across long-context rollovers.

-- `MCP` - connects models to external Model Context Protocol servers and exposes discovered remote tools through stdio, SSE, or Streamable HTTP transports.

 - `Mouse and keyboard` - lets models control the mouse and keyboard, capture screenshots, and interact with the desktop or supported sandbox environment.

 - `OpenStreetMap` - adds geocoding, place search, routing, and map utilities based on OpenStreetMap services.

+- `Python interpreter` - lets models execute Python code locally or in a Docker sandbox, maintain IPython state, and work with files created during the conversation.

+- `RAG (inline)` - adds RAG and LlamaIndex retrieval to standard conversations, allowing models to use indexed files, project indexes, and stored context as additional knowledge.

 - `Real time` - appends the current date and/or time to system prompts so models can receive up-to-date local time context.